basoimauryne/Telehaptics-Application-over-a-Mobile-Network-Testbed/README.md

 **The Network Domain**

 This domain provides the network infrastructure that couples the master and the slave domain, allowing the exchange of data and energy.
 Furthermore, this coupling results in a closed communication loop where data flows between the master and the slave controllers, simultaneously.
-Local are network, and a 4G , 5G testbed were configured to constitute the network domain.
+Local area network, and a 4G , 5G testbed were configured to constitute the network domain.

 **The Slave Domain**